cilium/cilium/Documentation/bpf.rst

         1:        exit

-The ``llvm-objdump`` tool can then annotate the assembler output with the original C code that was used in the compilation.
+The ``llvm-objdump`` tool can then annotate the assembler output with the original C code used in the compilation.
 The trivial example in this case does not contain much C code, however, the line numbers shown as ``0:`` and ``1:`` correspond directly to the kernel's verifier log.

 This means that in case BPF programs get rejected by the verifier, ``llvm-objdump`` can help to correlate the instructions back to the original C code, which is